-- 10.1 If the person making the allegation feels it is right to take the matter outside the Council, the following are possible contact points: - the external auditor - Citizens' Advice Bureau - relevant professional bodies or regulatory organisations - a relevant voluntary organisation - the police - organisations prescribed from time to time by the Secretary of State for the purpose of protected disclosure under the Public Interest Disclosure Act - 10.3 The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any potential wrongdoing in the workplace.
-In the majority of cases it should not be necessary to alert anyone externally. - 10.4 The law recognises however, that in some circumstances it may be appropriate to report your concerns to an external body, such as a regulator.
-A list of these agencies and contacts are linked to at paragraph 7.6 and again at Appendix 2 of this policy as published on the intranet. - 10.5 If the matter is taken outside the Council, confidential information should not be exposed, for example such as that covered by the Data Protection Act 1998.
+- 10.1 If the person making the allegation feels it is right to take the matter outside the Council, the following are possible contact points:

+- the external auditor

+- Citizens' Advice Bureau

+- relevant professional bodies or regulatory organisations

+- a relevant voluntary organisation

+- the police

+- organisations prescribed from time to time by the Secretary of State for the purpose of protected disclosure under the Public Interest Disclosure Act (see link to prescribed persons and bodies at section 7.6 of this policy)

+- 10.3 The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any potential wrongdoing in the workplace.
+In the majority of cases it should not be necessary to alert anyone externally. - 10.4 If the matter is taken outside the Council, confidential information should not be exposed, for example such as that covered by the Data Protection Act 2018 (GDPR).
 It is advised that advice is sought before reporting a concern externally.
-The independent whistle blowing charity, Public Concern at Work operates a confidential hotline (020 7404 6609) and can provide advice as necessary.
+The independent whistleblowing charity, Protect operates a confidential hotline (020 3117 2520) and can provide advice as necessary.